isel-leic-pdm/2526i/51N/readme.md

 * UX: navigating between activities
   * User task and back stack
   * Intents: explicit and implicit
+* Jetpack Compose
+  * Stateless vs. stateful @Composables, `remember` and `mutableStateOf`
+  * State hoisting: lifting the state to the parent composable
+* Architecting the UI: introduction

 ### Practical Class
 * Goal: Install Android Studio and create a new project (the *Hello Android* app) using Andrdoid Studio's wizard.